theGuyWithBlackTie/flask-app/Readme.md

 7. Click o `Compute TF-IDF score` button and enter the string and search the documents based on TF-IDF score.
 The UI would appear like:
 ![](https://github.com/theGuyWithBlackTie/flask-app/blob/main/images/tf-idf%20compute.png)

+#### Command Line Interface
 *All the user interface tasks can be executed on command line as well.* Run `client.py` from command line to upload files and pass user input string (from command line) to compute TF-IDF scores w.r.t. each files present in the server.

 1. Make sure server is running.
 2. Run `python client.py`.
 You could follow the instructions given on the command line to upload the file(s) and input string.
 On running `client.py`, you would get following options on command line:
 ![](https://github.com/theGuyWithBlackTie/flask-app/blob/main/images/client%20options.png)
-3. Enter `1` to upload whole directory or specific file and `2` to input string and get TF-IDF score.
+3. Enter `1` to upload whole directory or specific file and `2` to input string and get TF-IDF score. `Ctrl-C` or random input to exit the command line interface.
+4. Enter complete directory path to upload all the files in the directory.
+Directories inside the directory will be ignored.
+You can also enter complete file path to upload one specific file.

+#### Test Cases
+There are 6 test cases written which test different file uploading scenarios and TF-IDF.
+From `root` directory, run following command:
+`python -m pytest test`